How to Grow Camellias

 Camellia is an evergreen, spring flowering shrub with lovely, roselike flowers in a range of beautiful colours.

 Camellias are not the easiest shrub to grow, and the saying "Right plant, right place" is crucial when growing Camellias.
-It is essential that Camellias are grown in the correct the soil type, which is ericaceous (i.e. acid.)
-Camellias are one of a group of acid loving shrubs, which also includes Rhododendrons, Azaleas, Pieris, all woodland shrubs which will only thrive in acid soil.
+It is essential to plant Camellias in correct the soil type, which is ericaceous (i.e. acid.)
+Camellias belong to the group of acid loving shrubs, which also includes Rhododendrons, Azaleas, Pieris, and many woodland shrubs which will only thrive in acid soil.

-Camellia shrubs vary in size from 1-20 metre, most offered on line and in garden centres are medium-sized and slow growing, up to a few metres.
+Camellia shrubs range in size from 1-20 metre.
+Most offered for sale on line and in garden centres are medium-sized and slow growing, up to a few metres.
 Camellias are evergreen, the foliage is attractive and glossy, which is an additional reason to include them in a mixed border.
 Camellias flower in the spring, the flowers are very attractive as the images show and colours are predominantly shades of red, pink, white and occasionally yellow.
 There are also many variegated Camellia, as illustrated above right.

-Camellias are fussy.
+Camellias are tricky to grow because they are fussy.
 When planting, do not plant too deep, the root ball should be level with the earth.
-Camellias must have acid soil, otherwise they will cannot thrive and flower.
-This means if your soil is not acid you will only be able to grow Camellia in a container, fortunately Camellia are a shrub happy to be container grown.
-It follows that it is essential to purchase ericaceous (acid) compost to fill the container and feed only with ericaceous feed.
-Camellias like moist well-drained acid soil, in partial sun and away from cold winds in a sheltered spot, and not facing East.
+Camellias must have acid soil, otherwise they will not thrive and flower.
+If your soil is not acid, you can only grow Camellia in a container, fortunately Camellia makes a good container shrub.
+Trying to change the pH of garden soil is not a good idea.
+It is essential to fill the container with ericaceous (acid) compost and feed only with ericaceous feed.
+Camellias like moist, well-drained acid soil, in partial sun, (not full sun) and away from cold winds in a sheltered spot, and not facing East.

-If that is not enough, they also enjoy a nice leaf mulch being a woodland plant.
+If that is not enough, Camellia will also benefit from a nice leaf mulch, being a woodland plant.

 Camellia bloom damages by frost and morning sun.

 Camellias dislike the cold winds.
-In addition, although many are fully hardy, the buds and flowers can be damaged by the morning sun, as illustrated in the image left.
-This is a common problem with Camellia, and to avoid or reduce this problem, do not plant Camellia facing East where the blooms will catch the morning sun.
+In addition, although many are fully hardy, the buds and flowers are prone to damage caused by the morning sun and frosts.
+This is a common problem with Camellia.
+To avoid or reduce this problem, do not plant Camellia facing east where the blooms will catch the morning sun.
 This is particularly a problem when there is frost followed by morning sun, which really damages the buds and blooms, causing them to go brown as in the image left.
 It is the combination of early morning sun and frost, which does the most damage, and as a result many of the shrub's flowers can look similar to the one in the image.

-This means when growing Camellias selecting where to plant is more critical than with some other types of shrubs.
+This means Camellias selecting where to plant a Camellia is more important than with some other types of shrubs.
 A sheltered non east facing spot is best and if you garden in a colder area prone to frost, growing Camellias will present more of a challenge.
-Generally, Camellias prefer semi- shade.
+Camellias prefer semi- shade.

-When planting a Camellia dig a large hole and add leaf mould, if possible which is ideal, or a suitable ericaceous feed.
-Camellia should be planted at soil level.
-To check this once you have placed the Camellia in the hole, lie a cane across the top of the hole to check the shrub is at soil level, and then fill in and water well.
+To plant a Camellia, dig a large hole and add leaf mould, if possible, or a suitable ericaceous feed and plant at soil level.
+To check, once you have placed the Camellia in the hole, lie a cane across the top of the hole to check the shrub is at soil level, and then fill in and water well.
 The most important point is to plant in a suitable spot, sheltered with dappled shade and out of direct sunlight.

 In case you are struggling with growing Camellia, take heart from the image below.
 I took this at a very well known, prestigious garden and the shrubs are looking far from ideal.
 It's not as easy as it sometimes looks.